 Primrose (Flos primulae) or in the liquorice root (Radix liquiritieae)

-These contain substances called saponins that irritate mucosal surface and increase the bronchial secretion.
+These contain substances called saponins that irritate mucosal surfaces and increase bronchial secretion.
 They are therefore suitable to ease productive or chest cough rather than the dry one.

 1. Boosts Immunity:

-The combination of linden, thyme, marjoram and onion make a potent herbal infusion that boosts your immune system and helps your body fight against toxins.
-Packed with vitamins and antioxidants, this cough tea possesses antiviral properties.
-Echinacea tea possesses similar properties.
+The combination of linden, thyme, marjoram, and onion makes a potent tea cold remedy that encourages your immune system and helps your body fight against cold and flu.
+Packed with vitamins and antioxidants, this cough tea possesses antiviral properties similar to Echinacea tea.

 2. Ease the cough

-This herbal infusion contains mucilages and flavonoids that reduce the irritation of a dry cough and ease its symptoms
+This homemade tea for cold contains mucilages and flavonoids that reduce the irritation of a dry cough and ease its symptoms

-Thanks to the natural antibiotic power of onion this tea can help you fight viral or bacterial infections and consequently ease the symptoms of a sore throat.
+Thanks to the natural antibiotic power of onion this herbal tea for flu may help you ease viral or bacterial infections and promote healing of sore throat.
+Similarly also works sage tea.

 While dried herbs make the herbal infusion more potent, fresh herbs add more aroma.
 You can use both depending on your preferences.
-I used fresh thyme which gave the tea a pleasant pungent and warming aroma.
+I used fresh thyme which gave this tea cold remedy a pleasant pungent and warming aroma.

-For adults: Drink one cup of this herbal infusion three times a day for a period of six weeks with a 1-week break in between (after 3 weeks)
+A typical dosage is one cup of this homemade tea for cold three times a day for a period of six weeks with a 1-week break in between (after 3 weeks).

 For children: reduce the cup size to half

-While the taste and smell of linden, thyme, calendula and marjoram is really pleasant, the taste of fresh onion is strong and nasty that some people might have difficulties drinking, especially children.
-So if you are using it for children add some sweetener like honey.
+While the taste and smell of linden, thyme, calendula, and marjoram is really pleasant, the taste of fresh onion is strong and nasty that some people might have difficulties drinking, especially children.
+So if you are using herbal tea for flu for children add some sweetener like honey.
 Also start with a smaller quantity of onion for kids and increase if they like it.